Sitecore/Discover-JS-SDK-Starter-kit/README.md

 ### Monitoring example

-Debug event tracking in the CEC.
+An example of monitoring could be debug event tracking in the CEC.
 The following video shows how you can verify the events that the SDK trigger:

+<br><br>

 ![](events.gif)